Thinklab-SJTU/Bench2Drive/docs/anno.md

 - Note that sometimes **CARLA API could be buggy**, we record some known issues below:
   - The speed value of all pedestrians are 0.
 You might want to calculate by youself.
   - The returned value of the sensor Speedometer might be None.
 You might want to deal with it.
   - Some stop signs in CARLA are on the ground and thus there is no bounding box.
-However, we denote all stop signs in the map pickle file of each town with rectangles to denote their [trigger volume](https://carla.readthedocs.io/en/latest/python_api/#carla.TrafficSign.trigger_volume)
+However, we record all stop signs in the *anno* file with rectangles to denote their [trigger volume](https://carla.readthedocs.io/en/latest/python_api/#carla.TrafficSign.trigger_volume).
   - The extent in CARLA means **half** of the Height, Width, Length!
   - Lane marking extract by map file, please read [file structure](#lanemarking-files-structure)
   - There is a problem with the attributes rotation and extent of static vehicles.
 We use Carla's [higher-level API](https://carla.readthedocs.io/en/latest/python_api/#carla.World.get_level_bbs) to obtain the 3D Box and match them one by one through the nearest distance.